Krishna1705/typescript-basic/README.md

 This is Typescript basic project which indludes concepts like how to implement React-Typescript project.
-I have developed basic Todo list app using Typescipt concepts
+I have developed basic Todo list app which include understanding of how to make use of useEffect,useState and useRef hooks in Typescipt.